vashshawn/Pingvin-master/doc/tor.md

 	./pingvincoin -proxy=127.0.0.1:9050

-2. Run a Dogecoin hidden server
+2. Run a Pingvincoin hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also